 Con Reading mode removes some images and videos

 Reading mode removes non-textual elements that are not part of the article, but it retains images and videos that are part of the feed node (rss).

-Current version is built on WebKit/Blink, which means it shares cons of Chromium: high RAM usage, lack of customizability.
+Opera is built on WebKit/Blink, which means it shares cons of Chromium: high RAM usage (Not lightweight), lack of customizability.